ngarside/Deployment/readme.md

 Ansible scripts for setting up my personal systems.
 Very much a work in progress.
 Intended use is development using .NET, Xamarin and Jekyll as well as basic office use.
 Feel free to poke around, but be aware that I'm not a professional sys-admin so there's no guarantee anything here is done the correct way.

+# Platforms

+- Fedora Workstation
+- openSUSE Leap
+- openSUSE Tumbleweed

 # Setup

-Currently tested on Fedora Workstation 33.

 Run with: